How You Can Make a Difference

 - Current funding limits ability for providers to offer living wage/benefits to workforce

 - Impact of constantly changing direct support professionals on your loved one including Impact inconsistency plays on their welfare/progress.
-Emphasize the critical role of direct support staff in the day-to-day lives of the persons they support (group homes, day habilitation, supported employment, etc.).
+Emphasize the critical role of direct support staff in the day-to-day lives of the persons they support (group homes, Individualized Skills & Socialization (ISS), supported employment, etc.).
 Focus on the role the Direct Support staff play in teaching and helping support individuals to achieve their highest level of independence.
 Turnover rate industry wide is between 35-53 %.
 Without sufficient staff, capacity is reduced and providers accrue costly overtime.

 - Refrain from using word “attendant” to avoid confusion.
 Please refer to staff as “Direct Support Staff”.